vladmihalcea/hypersistence-utils/README.md

 ### Installation

-Depending on the Hibernate version you are using, you need to following dependency:
+Depending on the Hibernate version you are using, you need to add the following dependency:

 #### Hibernate 5.4, 5.3 and 5.2